bandrews/verbal-id/README.md

 ### Why a new library?
 I wanted a unique identifier that my project's users could transfer verbally to each other without ambiguity.
 Existing projects like [WCodes](https://wcodes.org/wordlist) have provided a similar idea, but the word list contains homophones and words with negative connotations.

-I also wanted the system to be tolerant to minor typos, which necessitated adopting a word list which is interally unique when checked using common edit distance techniques.
-This support isn't implemented in 0.0.1, but all the foundation is there.
+I also wanted the system to be tolerant to minor typos, which necessitated adopting a word list which is interally unique using phonetic codes generated using Metaphone.

 ### How many bits are each ID?
 The library generates four-word identifiers that represent 36-bit numbers with 4 bits of parity (calculated with the BSD checksum algorithm) for a total of 40 bits of data, 10 per word.